borkshop/kni/README.md

 > We are the Knights Who Write Kni.
 > Our first letters are all silent.
-> Our final letters are howerver unbearably loud.
+> Our final letters are however unbearably loud.

 Kni is an interactive story language for multiple-choice text adventures, interactive fiction, and phone bots.
 Press 1 for adventure.